|1. What types of fuel are considered use fuel? |

 |16.
 When is the use fuel seller report due? |

-Reports are due on the 20th of the month following the end of the report period.
+Reports and payments must be received on the 20th of the month following the end of the report period.
 For example, the April report would be due May 20th.
-If the 20th falls on a weekend or state holiday, your report must be postmarked the next business day.
+If the 20th falls on a weekend or state holiday, your report must be received by the next business day.
 (ORS 319.675)

 |17.
 How do I correct a report from a prior period if I made a mistake? |